Chart Color Schemes

 Scone is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Scone, as evaluated at the latest Census, consisted of 85.2% houses and 14.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 89.7% houses and 10.3% other dwellings.
-Home ownership in Scone was at 33.2%, similar to Non-Metro NSW, with the remaining dwellings either mortgaged (35.7%) or rented (31.0%).
+In Scone, as per the latest Census, 85.2% of dwellings were houses with the remaining 14.8% being semi-detached homes, apartments, or other types.
+This compares to Non-Metro NSW where 89.7% were houses and 10.3% were other dwellings.
+Home ownership in Scone was 33.2%, similar to Non-Metro NSW's figure.
+Mortgaged dwellings accounted for 35.7% and rented ones made up 31.0%.
 The median monthly mortgage repayment in Scone was $1,625, higher than Non-Metro NSW's average of $1,538.
-Median weekly rent in Scone was recorded at $290, matching the Non-Metro NSW figure.
-Nationally, Scone's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Median weekly rent in Scone was $290, matching the Non-Metro NSW figure.
+Nationally, Scone's mortgage repayments were lower at $1,625 compared to Australia's average of $1,863, while rents were also lower at $290 versus the national figure of $375.

 Frequently Asked Questions - Housing